 This year it is hanging around longer than I care to see.
 We have to keep ourselves busy while we are waiting!

-Back in 2013 our daughter wanted to go and try her hand at maple syrup tree tapping.
-I did a search and couldn’t find many places that we could witness, or even participate in the process.
+Back in 2013, our daughter wanted to go and try her hand at maple syrup tree tapping.
+I did a search and couldn’t find many places that we could witness, or even participate in the process

-I Found Somewhere to Go
+Found Somewhere To Go

-This would allow her to try her hand at tapping trees and also give us a behind the scenes look at processing maple syrup.
+This would allow her to try her hand at tapping trees and also give us a behind-the-scenes look at processing maple syrup.

-We Learned a Lot
+We Learned Plenty

-What Kind of Maples To Tap
+What Trees To Tap

-They did say some people tap sweet birch, walnut, hickory and sycamore, which I had never heard of.
+They did say some people tap sweet birch, walnut, hickory, and sycamore, which I had never heard of.

 Tapping The Trees

-Step 1 – Locate your maple tree.
+Locate your maple tree.
 About 3 feet up from the ground drill a 1-1/2″ hole using a 3/8″ drill bit into the tree at an upwards angle.

 This is a tree that fell down last spring.
 The rectangle outlines in the flesh are previous tapping years.

 Check your buckets throughout the day.
 The time it takes to collect depends on the temperature outside and how fast the tree runs.

 The sap is a clear liquid and will not become brown in color until heated.

 This is what the sap looks like when collected.
 Notice it is a clear liquid.
 When you taste the liquid it is only mildly sweet.

-The clear tree sap is a mixture of water, sugar, salt and minerals.
+The clear tree sap is a mixture of water, sugar, salt, and minerals.
 It is evaporated to make a concentrated liquid, known as maple syrup.

 Once you have a fair amount it is off to turn it into maple syrup.
-You can store the sap at 40-45 degrees until you are ready.
+You can store the sap at 40-45 degrees until you are ready

 Now, I can’t be much help to those of you wishing to make your own at home from this point forward because we used a commercial fire evaporator.